RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 ![workflow](../img/variant_calling_workflow.png)

-1. Quality control - Assessing quality using FastQC
+1. Quality control -- Assessing quality using FastQC
-2. Quality control - Trimming and/or filtering reads (if necessary)
+2. Quality control -- Trimming and/or filtering reads (if necessary)
 3. Align reads to reference genome
 4. Perform post-alignment clean-up
 5. Variant calling

-These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
+These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be used as input to another tool without any extensive configuration.
 Having standards for data formats is what makes this feasible.
 Standards ensure that data is stored in a way that is generally accepted and agreed upon within the community.
 The tools that are used to analyze data at different stages of the workflow are therefore